 If you want to sync your passwords across all your devices, NordPass makes the process automatic.
 There are desktop apps for macOS and Windows as well as mobile apps for iPhone and Android, which makes for great cross-platform functionality.
 You can also use the form filler to make logging in to different websites faster and easier.

 The NordPass browser extension works on most platforms.
-It doesn’t have more premium features like dark web monitoring or Travel Mode, but it will allow password sharing with other NordPass users and includes emergency access if you get the premium plan.
+It also allows password sharing with other NordPass users and includes emergency access if you get the premium plan.

 What we liked